An Introduction to ReactiveCocoa

 Let’s be honest, the examples above for a signal were pretty artificial.
 That’s because in real life, signals actually come in two flavors, typically referred to as “hot” signals and “cold” signals, and I wanted to avoid mixing them up.

-Signal represents hot signals: signals that have no beginning and typically no end, but are simply a set of events in the world that can be observed.
+represents hot signals: signals that have no beginning and typically no end, but are simply a set of events in the world that can be observed.
 UI interactions, for instance, fall nicely within this.
 Button presses are a signal: they don’t really have a beginning, they just happen.
 But so do events like push notifications.
-Signal can represent any stream of such events, possibly combined.
+Signal

-For instance, suppose we want to update the screen on button press and push notification.
-We can represent both these events with a single Signal<Void, NoError>, where NoError is a built-in type that, you guessed it, means the signal can’t error out.
+is a built-in type that, you guessed it, means the signal can’t error out.
 This makes sense, since there is no notion of a button press being an error from the application’s standpoint, nor of a push notification being one.
 The timeline for a signal like that is dead simple:

 … -- .Next(Void) -- .Next(Void) -- .Next(Void) -- …

-In our experience, most of our Signal instances have had NoError as their error type.
+as their error type.
 When something doesn’t have a well-defined beginning or end, it becomes more convenient to model it as never failing.

 Cold signals, by contrast, are signals that encapsulate a behavior that can be started and that often finishes.
 A network call is an excellent example: it is started on demand, and it can succeed, returning the data, or it can fail, returning an error code.
-The type we use for cold signals is SignalProducer:
+The type we use for cold signals is SignalProducer

 struct SignalProducer<T, E:ErrorType> { /*…*/ }

-Like Signal, a SignalProducer emits Events.
+s.
 The big difference comes in the way the timelines will typically look.
 For instance, let’s think again about our network call.
-Its type would likely be SignalProducer<NSData, NetworkError>, where we assume we have a NetworkError type that conforms to ErrorType.
-We have several possible timelines for this signal.
-One is the successful network call:
+Its type would likely be SignalProducer<NSData, NetworkError>

 | -- .Next(data) -- .Completed

-Here, I have used | as an indication that the producer was explicitly started.
+as an indication that the producer was explicitly started.
 Another timeline is the bad call:

 | -- .Error(.NotFound)